 When I return to the monument to meet everyone, Rita is busy taking her quintessential selfies with the imposing rocks down below.
 She smiles at the cellphone screen, adjusts the angle of the phone, tilts her head to one side, then the other side, smiles again, and click, click, click.
 She loves taking selfies, especially since she has started getting Botox shots that erase even the most stubborn lines between her eyebrows.
 Selfies are her trademark.
 She has hundreds of them on her Facebook page.
 Wherever she goes in the world, she takes a closeup selfie with something small in the background as proof that she was there.
 She beckons me to pose next to her in one of her selfies.
 I acquiesce.
 Refusal might be seen as a repudiation and I am not in the mood to advertise my subversive disposition.

 The woman hands me an espresso.
-I ask her to add a little milk to it and join Anna by the window.
+I ask her to add milk and join Anna by the window.
 “Did you try out the restrooms?”
 I ask.

 “Yes,” she says putting down her cell phone.
 “But you have to pay to get in.”